ansible-community/images/docs/community-ee/community-ee-announcement.md

 ## Bullhorn Announcement

 We’re happy to announce the release of the Ansible Community Execution Environment Minimal <version> (Latest) and Ansible Community Execution Environment Base <version> are here.

 Read the whole announcement [in the ansible forum](link to forum announcement).

-## To know about future releases

-Join the [Ansible Community Forum](https://forum.ansible.com/) to follow along and participate in all the discussions and release related discussions and announcements.
-Feel free to share your thoughts, ideas and concerns there.

-On behalf of the Ansible community, thank you and happy automating!

-Cheers,

-Ansible Community Team